jodal/comics/docs/installation.rst

 More options
 ------------

 All of these commands got more options available.
-I.e. ``getcomics`` can crawl specific comics, and arbitrary ranges of dates instead of just getting the latest release.
+I.e. ``comics_getreleases`` can crawl specific comics, and arbitrary ranges of dates instead of just getting the latest release.
 Add the ``--help`` argument to any of the commands to get a full listing.